kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 </p>

-## Flashing Marauder on Xiao-ESP32-C3
+## Flashing EvilPortal on Xiao-ESP32-C3

 Many people have requested a guide for flashing ESP32C3 with new trending app, [EvilPortal](https://github.com/bigbrodude6119/flipper-zero-evil-portal).
 Following these steps you will achieve it.